ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 The implementation of `Sprite:set_facing` is a little hacky atm.
-I was hoping to implement this method using only ggez's [ggez::DrawParams][draw_param]' `scale` and `offset` fields, but because of the [this bug][ggez_i439] it doesn't really works with custom screen coordinates that I'm using.
+I was hoping to implement this method using only ggez's [ggez::DrawParams][draw_param]' `scale` and `offset` fields, but because of [this bug][ggez_i439], it doesn't really work with custom screen coordinates that I'm using.
 So the method was implemented on `zscene::Sprite`'s abstraction level using external offset.

 [pr473]: https://github.com/ozkriff/zemeroth/pull/473